 - The inerrancy and infallibility of Scripture.

-- One God exists as Trinity.
+- One God existing as Trinity.

-- Jesus is fully God and Man.
+- Jesus is simultaneously fully God and perfect man.

 - Jesus willingly died a substitutionary atoning death.